Protozoan infection: Euglenozoa

 One major pathogen from the phylum Euglenozoa is Leishmania.
 Leishmania causes leishmaniasis.
 The symptoms of leishmaniasis include systemic and skin/membrane damage.
 Leishmania parasites spread by phlebotomine sand flies in the tropics, subtropics, and southern Europe.
-They may manifest cutaneously (cutaneous leishmaniasis) as skin sores with as scab a few weeks after the bite or internally (visceral leishmaniasis), affecting the organs, which can be life-threatening.
+They may manifest cutaneously (cutaneous leishmaniasis) as skin sores with a scab a few weeks after the bite or internally (visceral leishmaniasis), affecting the organs, which can be life-threatening.
 Cutaneous leishmaniasis can spread to the mucous membranes and cause mucosal leishmaniasis even years after the initial infection.
 Cutaneous leishmaniasis heals on its own and leaves bad scars.
 Only FDA approved for visceral leishmaniasis is amphotericin B and oral miltefosine for cutaneous and mucosal leishmaniasis diagnosis- tissue specimen, bone marrow, blood tests detect antibody to parasite for visceral leishmaniasis.